 Observations and contact details

-Please let us know about any incidents related to the accessibility requirements in article 10.2a of the Royal decree 1112/2018 of 7 September, by writing to email@example.com.
-For example:
+Please let us know about any incidents related to the accessibility requirements in article 10.2a of the Royal decree 1112/2018 of 7 September, for example:

 - Any possible failure to comply on this website.